 - A. Owners whose Units have geometrically arranged historical paving on the patios may not remove such paving and replace it with any other type of paving or other surfacing.
 Owners are allowed, however, to open up the joints and plant grass or install gravel in between slabs, as this is how the patios appeared originally.
 Owners may also request to stain the patio paving by submitting such request to the Association in compliance with the procedures set forth in Section 9.4 above.
-Owners whose Units DO NOT have historical paving (geometrically arranged concrete slabs) may install decomposed granite, wood, or gravel, after submitting a request to the Association to do so in compliance with the procedures set forth in Section 9.4 above. - B. Fountains, ponds and hot tubs are allowed on patios provided that they are removable, maintained in serviceable condition and do not unreasonably impede access to Common Areas, plumbing pipes and electrical service boxes. - C. Residents may not allow leaves to pile up on the patio. - D. Patio locks must be installed by the Association's maintenance crew.
+Owners whose Units DO NOT have historical paving (geometrically arranged concrete slabs) may install decomposed granite, wood, or gravel, after submitting a request to the Association to do so in compliance with the procedures set forth in Section 9.4 above. - B. Hot tubs are allowed on patios provided that they are removable, maintained in serviceable condition and do not unreasonably impede access to Common Areas, plumbing pipes and electrical service boxes.
+They also must meet the electrical requirements set forth by the Board.
+Fountains and ponds are only allowed if they have a circulation device, that must be operable 24 hours a day, otherwise they are not allowed to have water left in them. - C. Residents may not allow leaves to pile up on the patio. - D. Patio locks must be installed by the Association's maintenance crew.
 The lock is keyed to a master so that the Association can have access to the patio if necessary to snake sewer lines, install clean-outs, shut off water in emergency situations, and allow utility companies to read meters.